 The two generic examples are the following: \begin{itemize} \item a curved associative algebra whose curvature is a sum of squares (with conditions so that it is Koszul); \item the operads encoding curved associative algebras or curved Lie algebras. \end{itemize}

-In this section, we work with the category $\Aa$ of $\ringK$-modules where $\ringK$ is a field and we consider the closed monoidal category $\Mm = \compa(\Aa)$ in the operadic side and the closed monoidal category $\Mm' = \Comp(\dg\Aa)$ in the cooperadic side.
-Section \ref{section: subcomonoid generated} applies to more general category $\Aa$ (except for Proposition \ref{prop: cooperad generated by, revisited} and after Section \ref{sect: curved Koszul operad}).
+In this section, we work with the category $\Aa$ of $\ringK$-modules where $\ringK$ is a field.
+We consider the closed monoidal category $\Mm = \compa(\Aa)$ on the operadic side and the closed monoidal category $\Mm' = \Comp(\dg\Aa)$ on the cooperadic side.
+Section \ref{section: subcomonoid generated} applies to more general categories $\Aa$ (except for Proposition \ref{prop: cooperad generated by, revisited} and after Section \ref{sect: curved Koszul operad}).